CommunityToolkit/WindowsCommunityToolkit/docs/helpers/CameraHelper.md

 ---
 title: CameraHelper
 author: skommireddi
-description: The CameraHelper provides helper methods to get camera frame sources which can be used to preview video, capture video frames and software bitmaps.
+description: The CameraHelper provides helper methods to easily use the available camera frame sources to preview video, capture video frames and software bitmaps.
-keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, CameraHelper, Camera, Frame Source, Video Frame
+keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, CameraHelper, Camera, Frame Source, Video Frame, Software Bitmap
 ---

 # CameraHelper

-The **CameraHelper** provides helper methods to get camera frame sources which can be used to preview video, capture video frames and software bitmaps.
-The helper currently filters frame sources that support color video preview or video record streams.
+The **CameraHelper** provides helper methods tto easily use the available camera frame sources to preview video, capture video frames and software bitmaps.
+The helper currently shows camera frame sources that support color video preview or video record streams.

+> [!IMPORTANT] Make sure you have the webcam capability enabled for your app to access the device's camera.

 ## Syntax